assetnote/batchql/README.md

 # BatchQL

 BatchQL is a GraphQL security auditing script with a focus on performing batch GraphQL queries and mutations.
-This script is not complex, and we welcome improvments.
+This script is not complex, and we welcome improvements.

 When exploring the problem space of GraphQL batching attacks, we found that there were a few blog posts on the internet, however no tool to perform GraphQL batching attacks.